13-Day Great Northern Route Wandering Ali Tour

 Day 3: Exploring Enchanting Landscapes – Everest Reserve to Saga

-2. Lunch in Tingri: Following a scenic drive, you’ll arrive at Tingri, where you’ll have the opportunity to enjoy a delightful lunch, savoring the local flavors.
+Following a scenic drive, you’ll arrive at Tingri, where you’ll have the opportunity to enjoy a delightful lunch, savouring the local flavours.
 This is a moment to refresh and recharge before continuing your journey.

-3. Pekucuo Lake: Your next destination is Pekucuo, the largest lake in the Shigatse region, with an expansive area covering more than 300 square kilometers.
+Your next destination is Pekucuo, the largest lake in the Shigatse region, with an expansive area covering more than 300 square kilometres.
 The lake’s shoreline is home to various unique Tibetan plateau species, offering a chance to immerse yourself in the local biodiversity.

 Attractions Introduction

-• Shishapangma Peak: This incredible peak stands at an impressive 8,027 meters above sea level, ranking as the 14th highest among the 14 8,000-meter peaks globally.
-Notably, it is the sole 8,000-meter peak entirely situated within China.
-Shishapangma Peak is known for its majestic beauty, and any photograph capturing its grandeur is akin to a picturesque Windows desktop background.
+Shishapangma Peak: Towering at an impressive 8,027 meters above sea level, this incredible peak holds the rank of the 14th highest among the 14 8,000-meter peaks globally.
+It stands out as the only 8,000-meter peak located entirely within China’s borders.
+The majestic beauty of Shishapangma Peak resembles a picturesque Windows desktop background in any photograph capturing its grandeur.

-Your journey continues, with more breathtaking experiences and awe-inspiring destinations waiting to be explored in the days to come.
+As your journey continues, breathtaking experiences and awe-inspiring destinations await your exploration in the coming days.

 Day 4: A Journey to Sacred Landscapes – From Saga to Tarchen